SFCL compliant pilot training

 Further training course programmes will be added when required.

-Any pilot who holds an SPL can add self-launch privileges following the required level of self-launch training by a suitably qualified instructor.
-BGA guidance is available here.
+Any pilot who holds an SPL can add additional launch privileges following the required level of training by a suitably qualified instructor.
+‘Suitably qualified’ means that the instructor holds an SPL with the launch type privilege, and holds an FI(S) certificate with privileges in accordance with SFCL.315(a)(3).